 8 Things Star Wars Can Teach Us About Writing.
 This post with ideas like "Even the Death Star Had a Weak Spot." and others helps would be writers by channeling lessons learned from Star Wars.

 Star Wars Teaching Ideas.
 A Pinterest board from John Adamski

 NY Times Post: Lastly, this blog post from the NY Times gives links to lesson ideas from everything from Yoda grammar on Grammar Girl's blog to the issues behind the Physics of Space Battles.

-Oh, and even though the next movie won't come out for awhile, we will have the Star Wars machine rev about again in May.
-That's because May 4th is the unofficial Star Wars day simply because of the pun "May the Forth Be With You".
+Oh, did you know that May 4th is the unofficial Star Wars day simply because of the pun "May the Forth Be With You".
 There tons of puns and memes floating around social media.
 But there is actually a page at starwars.com about this day and what people around the world do to celebrate.